FESTIVAL_IMAGEPATHFESTIVAL_IMAGEPATH

 Vaisakhi 2024 Date and Timing

-Vaisakhi is celebrated on the 13th or 14th of April every year.
-In 2024, Vaisakhi will be celebrated on April 13th.
-The festivals timing is based on the solar calendar, and it usually coincides with the first day of the Punjabi month of Vaisakh.
+Vaisakhi is traditionally celebrated on April 13th or 14th every year.
+In 2024, Vaisakhi will be observed on April 13th.
+The festival aligns with the solar calendar and marks the beginning of the solar year as well.

 Vaisakhi 2024: Astrological Insights